docknetwork/dock-tutorials/did-resolving/README.md

 }
 ```

-The above method will take a resolver object and a DID string, calling `resolve` will return the DID document as JSON.
+This method will take a resolver object and a DID string, calling `resolve` will return the DID document as JSON.
 The first resolver we will use is the `DockResolver`.
 This class will take a Dock API instance and read from the chain, calling `dock.did.getDocument` internally.
 We can import `DockResolver` from `@docknetwork/sdk/resolver` like so:
 ```javascript
 // Import the resolvers
 import {